Hillary Clinton Congratulates Ellen Page on 'Wonderful' Transgender Transition to Elliot Page

 In a statement shared on social media Tuesday, Page announced that she was becoming a man.
 “I want to share with you that I am trans, my pronouns are he/they and my name is Elliot,” Clinton wrote.
 “I feel lucky to be writing this.
 To be here.
 To have arrived at this place in my life.”

-Hillary Clinton continued:
+Page continued:

 I feel overwhelming gratitude for the incredible people who have supported me along this journey.
 I can’t being to express how remarkable it feels to finally love who I am enough to pursue my authentic self.